Rakeela/dragora-notes/2021-3-22-Fifty-Seventh.md

 ...but my mind is constantly veering off what I need to be doing.
 Longing for machine-assisted free will is actually a longing for my fast-switching nature to get *faster*, but for that velocity to be used in a more accurate way.

 ---
+Finished a school test I'd procrastinated on.

+---
+The worst kind of Huel soup so far is the yellow coconut curry soup.
+Since I can't make it worse, I've decided to try to make it better; I dumped a teaspoon of mint chocolate flavoring into this mug of soup.
+Chocolate is not adding something good to this flavor, but mint is less wrong than I expected; minty soups may be an underexplored territory.

+I'll try other flavorings that I have against the awful 'yellow coconut curry'... and maybe once I finish the bag, I'll celebrate at my next fast break by ordering a real yellow curry from somewhere that can do it right.

+---
 Back to [[day-post-archive]]